Skip to content

 If you have a Help to Buy ISA it can be a great way to save up a deposit.
 But how is the bonus paid and when can you use the money?

-While Help to Buy ISAs are no longer available to new applicants, if you opened a Help to Buy ISA before 30th November 2019 you can continue to save into your account until November 2029.
+Help to Buy ISAs are no longer available to new applicants, if you opened a Help to Buy ISA before 30th November 2019 you can continue to save into your account until November 2029

-If you didn’t get a Help to Buy ISA in time – you can still open a Lifetime ISA (if you meet the eligibility criteria).
-Cash based Lifetime ISAs can also be an ideal way to save towards the deposit on a first home.
+If you didn’t get a Help to Buy ISA in time – you can still open a Lifetime ISA (if you meet the eligibility criteria), which can be a ideal way to save towards the deposit on a first home

 What is a Help to Buy ISA?